 “Portrait of Maquoketa,” a collection of 180 portraits, painted of her townspeople, was exhibited at the Smithsonian’s National Portrait Gallery and is now an installation in the Figge Art Museum’s permanent collection, which includes a 315 square foot anamorphic landscape, voice, and music.

 Typically, the subject in a portrait is a person who can afford to commission a painting or someone the artist finds intriguing for his or her own reasons.
 In a Main Street Maquoketa storefront, Rose Frantzen painted portraits from life of anyone in her hometown that wished to pose for her.

 “I wanted to paint my neighbors and fellow Maquoketans without any selection or choice on my part, attempting to capture a direct portrayal of the people around me,” said Rose.
 “Together, we could democratize portraiture, allowing anyone to be painted just by showing up and participating.”

-Her latest project, “In the Face of Illusion,” is a 4×70’ wall of contiguous portraits and figures in dialogue with optical illusions.
-“In the Face of Illusion” looks at the peculiarities of human perception in a time when we are being divided and conquered, sticking to like-minded echo chambers, with group identities hardened by voices intent on reinforcing illusions and sowing division.
+Her 2020 project, “In the Face of Illusion,” was a 4×70’ wall of contiguous portraits and figures in dialogue with optical illusions.
+“In the Face of Illusion” looked at the peculiarities of human perception in a time when we are being divided and conquered, sticking to like-minded echo chambers, with group identities hardened by voices intent on reinforcing illusions and sowing division.

 • What it means to fail forward, and how it’s “actually a lovely process”